Skip to main content

 • be involved in the assessment, trial and training associated with the implementation of new equipment to reduce manual handling risks

-• provide advice to managers with regard to pregnancy risk assessments in line with trust policy
+• provide advice to managers regarding pregnancy risk assessments in line with trust policy

 • maintain a network of links with specialist advisors such as tissue viability, infection control and health and safety lead